-Deutsche Bank's consolidated financial statements for the financial year 2023 were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and endorsed by the European Union ("EU") and the additional requirements of German commercial law pursuant to Sec.
-315e (1) of the German Commercial Code (Handelsgesetzbuch, "HGB") and Deutsche Bank's consolidated financial statements for the financial year 2024 were prepared in accordance with IFRS as issued by the IASB and endorsed by the EU and the additional requirements of German commercial law pursuant to Sec.
-315e (1) HGB.
+Board ("IASB") and endorsed by the European Union ("EU") and the additional requirements of German commercial law pursuant to Sec.
+315e (1) of the German Commercial Code (Handelsgesetzbuch, "HGB").

 Auditing of Annual Financial Information

 EY GmbH & Co.
 KG Wirtschaftsprüfungsgesellschaft audited Deutsche Bank's consolidated financial statements for the financial year 2023 and 2024 in accordance with Directive 2014/56/EU and Regulation (EU) No. 537/2014, Sec.
 317 HGB and German generally accepted standards for financial statements audit promulgated by the Institute of Public Auditors in Germany (Institut der Wirtschaftsprüfer, "IDW") and, in each case, issued an unqualified independent auditor's report thereon.